ietf-wg-cellar/flac-specification/rfc_backmatter.md

 For subframes with a linear predictor, calculation is a little more complicated.
 Each prediction is a sum of several multiplications.
 Each of these multiply a sample value with a predictor coefficient.
 The extra bits needed can be calculated by adding the predictor coefficient precision (in bits) to the bit depth of the audio samples.
 As both are signed numbers and only one 'sign bit' is necessary, 1 bit can be subtracted.
 To account for the summing of these multiplications, the log base 2 of the predictor order rounded up is added.

-For example, if the sample bitdepth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12 and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + (15 - 1) + ceil(log2(12)) = 43 bits.
+For example, if the sample bit depth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12 and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + (15 - 1) + ceil(log2(12)) = 43 bits.
 As another example, with a side-channel subframe bit depth of 16, a predictor order of 8 and a predictor coefficient precision of 12 bits, the minimum required size of the used signed integer data type is (16 + 1) + (12 - 1)  + ceil(log2(8)) = 31 bits.

 ## Residual